CompendiumLabs/oneping/README.md

 response2 = chat(prompt2)
 ```

 There is also a `textual` powered console interface and a `fasthtml` powered web interface.
-You can call these with: `python -m oneping console` or `python -m oneping web`.
+You can call these with: `oneping console` or `oneping web`.

 <p align="center">
 <img src="demo/textual.png" alt="Textual Chat" width="49%">